yorisofficial/Plugin_widget/All_Navbar/navbar_bottom_v2/readme.md

 | Personal      | Allowed  |
 | Educational   | Allowed  |

-Feel free to utilize this project and let knowledge flow freely, contributing to a brighter future filled with remarkable achievements.

 ## How to Use

 1. Clone this repository to your local machine.